Moses responded, “Then show me Your glorious presence.”

 I forgive iniquity, rebellion, and sin…”

-Imagine yourself in a job interview and they ask you to talk about your strengths.
+Imagine yourself in a job interview and asked what your strengths are.
 How I hate that question.
 Instead of listing your accomplishments and achievements and skills and such, what if you said, I am loving and kind and merciful and slow to anger and forgiving?
 Think you would get the job?
 If God had taken that route with Moses, He could still be listing His accomplishments and achievements and skills and such today.
 But He didn’t.
 He chose instead to show Moses His lovingkindness and His love and compassion.
 And that brought Moses to his knees.